 Keeping in view of the accumulated losses, your Directors regret their inability to declare any dividend.

 TRANSFER TO RESEVE:

-Since there is an accumulated loss nothing has been transferred to General Reserve.
+Since there has been an accumulated loss, nothing has been transferred to General Reserve.

 DIRECTORS RESPONSIBILITY STATEMENT